lkjsxc/mono/lkjscript/README.md

 5. Open a Pull Request against the main repository.

 Please ensure any C code contributions adhere to a consistent style and include comments where necessary.

-## License

-This project is currently unlicensed.
-You are free to use, modify, and distribute the code as per standard copyright law, but there are no explicit permissions or restrictions granted by a formal license.
-If a license is added in the future, it will be available in a `LICENSE` file in the repository.